creasyw/sicp/ch2/notes.md

 This "_procedure_" is important for the _closure_ property.
 Take the drawing picture at 2.4 as an example, the `picture` procedure does not care if the picture is a point, segment, or a real picture.
 It only cares that there is something that will be drawn to a coordinate.
 The _means of combinations_ are procedures, so they are inherently closed.

 > _map_ helps establish an abstraction barrier that isolates the implementation of procedures that transform lists from the details of how the elements of the list are extracted and combined.
 This abstraction gives us the flexibility to change the low-level details of how sequences are implemented, while preserving the _conceptual_ framework of operations that transform sequences to sequences.
 ...
-It is able to be equally powerful to process the tree structure once the `map` is defined as an alias and being recursively called in the anonymost function within itself.
+It is able to be equally powerful to process the tree structure once the `map` is defined as an alias and being recursively called in the anonymous function within itself.

 > Recursion is a natural tool for dealing with tree structures, since we can often reduce operations on trees to operations on their branches, which reduce in turn to operations on the branches of the branches, and so on, until we reach the leaves of the tree.